Douglas Durst: Early life and education

 Durst was born in New York City in 1944 to a Jewish family, the son of Bernice (née Herstein) and Seymour Durst.
 He is the younger brother of convicted murderer Robert Durst.

 Durst's paternal grandfather, Joseph Durst, a penniless immigrant tailor from Austria Hungary, eventually became a very successful real estate manager and developer, founding The Durst Organization in 1915.
 His father, Seymour, became head of the family business in 1974 upon Joseph's death.
 Douglas's mother died when he was a child, in a fall from the roof of the family's three-story house.

 Douglas graduated from the Fieldston School in 1962 and the University of California at Berkeley in 1966.
 He attended New York University's Urban Studies program for two years and then joined the family business then run by his father and two uncles, Roy and David.

 Career

 Douglas took over the Durst Organization in 1992 upon his father's retirement.
 He presided over the development of several major buildings in New York City including 4 Times Square in 1999, Helena at 601 West 57th Street in 2005, Epic on 125 West 31st Street in 2007, and Bank of America Tower at One Bryant Park in 2008.
 Bank of America Tower was the first high-rise commercial tower to receive LEED platinum rating in the United States.
 The building was refinanced in 2009.
 The Durst Organization also developed the New School University Center on 14th Street and 5th Avenue.

-Durst has emphasizing density and sustainability in some of his projects.
+Durst has emphasized density and sustainability in some of his projects.

+Durst is chairman of The Durst Organization and a member of the third generation of the family to lead the company.